CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 One or more keywords which are looked for if a player talk to you by saying your roles name.
 The first on that is found in the players talk will be executed.
 ### cur_player
 A special keyword in performing-lines that gets replaced by the players name.
+### cur_time
+A special keyword in performing-lines that gets replaced by the hh:mm:ss current local time.
 ### qwt_goto:section name
 A special keyword:parameter in performing-lines that advances the player automatically to the named section.
 ### qwt_remove